 In the ideal case there is no downtime at all, and most of the time this is how it works, but they usually won't guarantee more than 99.99%.

 If your target viewers are in Australia, many people recommend Australian Hosting because the page should load faster.
 US based hosting is generally cheaper and with larger disk space, and the speed difference is not usually noticeable.

 You can get hosting with Australian companies that have US servers allowing you to pay in Australian dollars with no currency conversion.

-Digital PacificAn example of Australian Web Hosting is Digital Pacific, who according to people on the whirlpool forums, has provided good service.
+Digital PacificAn example of Australian Web Hosting is Digital Pacific, which has provided good service and has helpful support.